Enumeration of three quadrant walks with small steps and walks on other M-quadrant cones: Integral expressions for walks in the three-quadrant cone

 So, defining $\mathcal{L}_{3}$ as the contour formed by $\mathcal{L}_{1}$ followed by $\mathcal{L}_{2}$ reversed, then we have, for $u$ inside this region (and hence inside $\Omega_{0}$),

 The only pole of the integrand in the interior of this region occurs at $z=u$, and the residue at this point is $X(u)^{p}Y(u)^{q}$, so \eqref{eq:PH_PV_nice} follows from the residue theorem.

-We will now show that conditions (ii) and (iv) of theorem \ref{thm:PH_PV_characterisation} hold.
-First, we note that by the definition of $W(z)$, the poles of $X(z)$ in $\Omega_{1}\cup\Omega_{2}$ are exactly the poles of $W(z)$ in this region, while the poles of $Y(z)$ in $\Omega_{-1}\cup\Omega_{-2}$ are exactly the roots of $W(z)$ in this region.
-So, condition (iv) follows from the fact that the integrand in \eqref{eq:PH_integral} is $0$ when $W(u)=\infty$, while condition (ii) follows from the fact that the integrand in \eqref{eq:PV_integral} is $0$ when $W(u)=0$.
+We will now show that conditions (ii) and (iv) of Theorem \ref{thm:PH_PV_characterisation} hold.
+Condition (iv) follows from the fact that the integrand in \eqref{eq:PH_integral} is $0$ when $W(u)=\infty$, along with Proposition \ref{prop:omega}, (iii).
+Similarly, condition (ii) follows from the fact that the integrand in \eqref{eq:PV_integral} is $0$ when $W(u)=0$ along with Proposition \ref{prop:omega}, (ii).

 We have now shown that $F$, ${A}(u)$ and ${B}(u)$ as defined in \eqref{eq:C_integral}, \eqref{eq:PV_integral} and \eqref{eq:PH_integral} satisfy all of the conditions of Theorem \ref{thm:PH_PV_characterisation}.
 This completes the proof that these are indeed the functions $F$, ${A}(u)$ and ${B}(u)$ defined in the previous section. \end{proof}